chengzeyi/stable-fast/README.md

 The following code assumes you have already load a LoRA and compiled the model, and you want to switch to another LoRA.

+If you don't enable CUDA graph and keep `preserve_parameters = True`, things could be much easier.
+The following code might not even be needed.

 ```python
 # load_state_dict with assign=True requires torch >= 2.1.0